MENU

 Year 10 and 11 pupils study towards their GCSE examinations.
 Typically they study six compulsory subjects (English language and literature, mathematics, combined science and RS) and four optional subjects.
 The curriculum can be extended or reduced to suit the educational needs of the pupil.
 The GCSE curriculum booklet is given to all families at the GCSE evening held during Year 9 and contains a full description of all courses, examination boards and assessment details.
 We offer a wide range of subjects to suit all pupils but recommend a balance that will usually include a language and a humanities subject.
 GCSE examination boards vary from subject to subject and are chosen with care by heads of department.

-Summer term 2024 subject support (clinic) timetable
+Autumn term 2024 subject support (clinic) timetable

 Key stage 3 curriculum booklet 2023-24